roperi/myband/README.md

 This repo is entirely based on https://github.com/bhrutledge/jahhills.com .
 My version is very simple in comparison and lacks tons of functionalities.
 So go and check his if you want to see this project in its full glory.

+It uses Django 1.11 and Python 3.7.

 ## Getting Started